FAQ

 Do you have plans to design a Nativity?

 I’ve received many requests for a Nativity pattern series.
 Thank you so much!
 I have given it much careful thought, many times, and here’s where I’ve landed: The night my Savior was born on this planet is, in my faith, one of the two most important events since the world was created.
 How I wish I could have been present to hear the angels singing and experience all creation rejoicing to welcome God With Us!
 It’s amazing to consider, and I find I simply cannot fit my Lord and Savior into a wool felt ornament.
 It’s way out of my league.
-It’s like creating the Creator.
+It would be creating the Creator.
 I hope you can understand?

 Do you take design requests?